 In the ‘Important Dates’ section, the upcoming GST returns deadlines are notified for the users.
 Any change in the notified dates can be seen here.

-The home page of the gst.gov.in after you log in is as follows :
+The home page of the gst.gov.in after you log in contains the following options:

 Dashboard section appears on the screen once you log in to GST portal.
-You can access your profile, notice(s), order(s) in one click on this dashboard page.
-Also, the taxpayer can file returns or create tax payment challan from this screen.
+You can access your profile, notice(s), order(s) with one click on this dashboard page.
+Also, the taxpayer can file returns or create a tax payment challan from this screen.